Wise Parenting

 Love sometimes says no.

-We talked about how our culture often mistakes love for indulgence, but true love includes boundaries.
+We talked about how our culture often mistakes love for indulgence, when true love also includes boundaries.
 Boundaries that are clear.
 Boundaries that are compassionate.
-Boundaries that say, “You matter enough for me to hold this line.”
-There’s a tenderness in letting our children fail.
-But it’s in the failure that they grow strong.
-We forget that resilience is built not in perfection, but in recovery.
-And if we’re always stepping in—always fixing, smoothing, solving—they never get the gift of that strength.
-I’ve had to ask myself, often: “Am I helping—or am I rescuing?”
+Boundaries that say, you matter enough for me to hold this line.
+There is a tenderness in allowing our children to fail, because it is through failure that strength is built.
+Resilience does not grow from perfection, but from recovery.
+When we are always stepping in, always fixing, smoothing, or solving, we take away the opportunity for that strength to develop.
+I have had to ask myself often whether I am helping or rescuing.
 Because sometimes the most loving thing we can do is not intervene.
-Let the consequence speak.
-Let life teach.
+Sometimes it is allowing the consequence to speak and letting life do the teaching.

-We don’t raise our teens to avoid the world.
-We raise them to meet it—with grace, clarity, and an inner compass.
-Boundaries help them find that compass.
+We do not raise our teens to avoid the world.
+We raise them to meet it with grace, clarity, and an inner compass.
+Boundaries are one of the ways they learn how to find that compass.

 Conclusion